AmmarUchia/Pizza-Resturant-Menu/README.md

 # Pizza-Resturant-Menu
-I Created A Pizza Menu While By Using React
+I Created A Pizza Menu By Using React